vectary/vectary.github.io/viewer-api/parameters.md

 > See the [live demo](https://codepen.io/vectary/pen/WNNQwjN?editors=1000)

 ## arIcon (string)
 If set to absolute URL of an image file, it will replace the default AR icon in top right corner.
-It works best with SVG or PNG with transparent background, up to 50 x 50px in size.
+It works best with SVG or PNG with transparent background, up to 200x50px in size.

 ```html
 <iframe